What is Advaita or Advaita Vedanta?

 There is only one reality and it is God.
 (Sounds familiar?)

-Dvaita means duality, the sense or separation, the notion that there is one and there is another, the conscious experience of the subject with the object and the knower with the known.
-Advaita means non-duality or absence of duality.
+Dvaita means duality, sense of separation, the notion that there is one and there is another, the conscious experience of an object by a subject or the known by a knower.
+It is to be aware that you and I exist as two entities and perceive the world in which we exist to be different and separate.
+Its opposite is Advaita, which means non-duality or the absence of duality, objectivity or otherness.
 It is a state of oneness with the rest of creation, of the subject with the object, of the knower with the known, of the lower self with the highest self and of the ordinary consciousness with the higher consciousness.
 It comes with a heightened sense of awareness in which one sees everything in oneself and as oneself.
-It is the state described in the Upanishads that experiences the self as everything and everything in the self.
+It is the state described in the Upanishads in which one experiences the self as everything and everything in oneself.

-Many religions that we know including the atheistic religions such as Jainism and Buddhism are dualistic.
+Many religions, including the atheistic ones such as Jainism and Buddhism are dualistic in the sense that they do not acknowledge unitary experience of being everything and in everything.
 So are Judaism, Zoroastrianism, Christianity and Islam.
+For them, the veil of separation between the person and his or her experience or perception of the world are always present.
 Some of them believe that God may not exist but souls do exist eternally, without ever having been created by any primacy cause such as God.
 Others believe that both God and souls exist and though they are made in the image of God they are different in some respects and remain so throughout the period of creation.
 They may continue to exist till such time the creation continues or eternally for ever.
 A soul may have the essence of God, but it is not God.
 A soul may become liberated from earth and go to heaven, but would not become the absolute.
 A soul may become liberated and remain free from any obligation, but it would not (for heaven sake!) merge into him.
 Even after dissolution the souls may be withdrawn into a latent state but continue to exist eternally independent of what happens to the material manifestation.
 Ignoring the subtle details and differences, this in brief is what dualism or dvaita is all about.

 The non-dualistic (advaita) schools (for there are many) believe that god and souls are not different.
 According to them there is only one reality and it is God.
 The souls come into existence because the One becomes many for his own joy or ananda.
 Through his dynamic power (or shakti) he brings forth many worlds and many jivas or individual souls and subjects them, through the action of maya or illusion, to the limitations of self (egoism), time (mortality), awareness (ignorance), concealment (illusion), completeness (desires) and action (karma).
 Deluded, the souls continue their individual existence till they realize their true nature either by the grace of God or through their own previous effort.
 This realization is called liberation or moksha (cessation of moha or delusion).
 Once liberated, the individual soul realizes what it has always been and becomes one with itself.